meker12/commerce-channels.en/help/amazon-sales-channel/pricing-rule-conditions.md

 ---
 title: Price Rule Conditions
-description: Use the price rule conditions to determine which products will be eligible for the listing price rule.
+description: Use the price rule conditions to determine which products are eligible for the listing price rule.
 redirect_from:
   - /sales-channels/asc/ob-pricing-rules-conditions.html
 ---

 # Price rule conditions

-Conditions determine which products will be eligible for the price rule.
+Conditions determine which products are eligible for the price rule.
 Defining the conditions for your Amazon pricing rules follow the same logic and process as defining the conditions for [Cart Price Rules](https://docs.magento.com/user-guide/marketing/price-rules-cart.html){:target="_blank"} in [!DNL Commerce].

+>[!IMPORTANT]
+>
-**Important:** If your price rule applies to all products in your [!DNL Commerce] catalog, then leave this section blank.
+>If your price rule applies to all products in your [!DNL Commerce] catalog, then leave this section blank.

 Any areas in the conditions that are bold can be clicked to see the various options.